 Migos, the hip-hop trio originating from Atlanta, Georgia, is without a doubt the most explosive act to hit the genre in recent years.
 And on Jan.
 25, the group is set to drop “Culture III,” the third installment in the madly successful “Culture” series, a theme that much, if not all, of the trio’s content fixates on.
 For proof, look no further than Kulture, Offset’s child with female rap-sensation Cardi B, whose name is an homage to the duo’s dedication to their brand.

 However, while I would be hard-pressed to deny their ability as musicians, I’m wary of their upcoming release for two distinct reasons.
-First, and perhaps less significantly, they’ve promoted “Culture III” far less than their previous projects, a misstep whose implications are magnified by the tidal wave of competing releases from other musicians.
+First, and perhaps less significantly, they’ve promoted “Culture III” far less than their previous projects, a misstep whose implications are magnified by the tidal wave of competing releases from other musicians set for this date.
 Indeed, if any of their albums ever needed an extra bit of publicity, it would be this one.

 Second, while I hate to say it, I think they’ve wrung the “culture” theme dry; it’s a broad motif in the first place.
 It’s a lazy unifying symbol that communicates fairly little, and the Atlanta trio’s music could be much sharper if they crafted a more specific aesthetic for their projects.